Wire Transfer Fraud

 - Employment Related – a scammer instructs a consumer to send money through the consumer’s personal bank account in connection with a fraudulent offer of employment

 Scammers are located both inside the United States and in various countries worldwide.
-Recent complaints involved scammers believed to be operating from Canada, Mexico, Nigeria, Peru, Spain, and Ukraine.
-Consumers should be especially cautious when sending money to these countries.
+Recent complaints involved scammers believed to be operating from Canada, Ghana, Mexico, Nigeria, Peru, Spain, and Ukraine; and consumers should be especially cautious when sending money to these countries.

 If you feel you are in immediate danger contact local law enforcement.
 You may also contact local law enforcement in the jurisdiction where the scammer is located to report fraud.

-If you are suspicious of fraudulent activity by a money transmitter, or involving the use of a money transmitter’s services, contact the Washington Department of Financial Institutions at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.
+If you are suspicious of fraudulent activity by a money transmitter, or involving the use of a money transmitter’s services, contact the Department at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.